Unlock the Secret to Mastering Basic Contouring Techniques for Various Face Shapes

 Frequently asked questions

-Determining your face shape is crucial before contouring.
-There are several common face shapes such as oval, round, heart, square, and diamond.
-To find yours, pull your hair back and observe the shape your face makes, focusing on the jawline, forehead, and cheekbones.
+Determining your face shape is crucial before attempting contouring.
+The most common face shapes are oval, round, heart, square, and diamond.
+To find yours, pull your hair back and study the shape of your face in the mirror, identifying the widest areas and the general shape.
+You can also trace the outline of your face on a mirror with a lipstick and then compare it to the different face shape categories.